-In the event that an advance notice of a planned tender offer is announced, but the tender offer cannot be commenced within a reasonable period of time,42 from the viewpoint of market stability, it is in principle advisable to withdraw the notice.
+In the event that an advance notice of a planned tender offer is announced, but the tender offer cannot be commenced within a reasonable period of time,39 from the viewpoint of market stability, it is in principle advisable to withdraw the notice.

-4.1.1.4 Information Provision and Disclosure of Substantial Shareholders manipulation (Article 159, Paragraph 2, Item 2 of the Financial Instruments and Exchange Act).
+4.1.1.4 Information Provision and Disclosure of Substantial Shareholders spreading false information (Article 158 of the Financial Instruments and Exchange Act) or market manipulation (Article 159, Paragraph 2, Item 2 of the Financial Instruments and Exchange Act).

-Although there are certain disclosure requirements for so-called "substantial shareholders" (beneficial shareholders) under the large shareholdings reporting regulation,43 there are cases in
+Although there are certain disclosure requirements for so-called "substantial shareholders" (beneficial shareholders) under the large shareholdings reporting regulation,40 there are cases in